 Journal Entry: 28 February 2012

 I had a migraine that came from out out of nowhere today.
-It was so unexpected and I was not prepared for it it whatsoever.
+It was so unexpected and I was not prepared for it whatsoever.
 The sad thing is, I don’t know what triggered it.
 I just started crying in the car and then I completely lost it.

 I noticed tears slowly coming out and my immediate thought was, “Uh, oh.
 This is always the indicator of a migraine.”
-I had just enough energy to ask R to turn off the music and then wham, migraine.
+I had just enough energy to ask Roger to turn off the music and then wham, migraine.
 I mustered up more energy to blurt out, “Can you just take me home?”

 Then the full-on migraine hit me.
 There is only a couple of minutes between the trickling of tears to the full-on migraine.
 It happens very fast and without warning.
 One minute I’m fine and the next, I’m falling apart and I can’t talk; I can’t walk; I can’t open my eyes.
 My body completely shuts down.
 The world could come to an end and I wouldn’t care.
 You wouldn’t even see me react because I’m stuck in a state of what I call “temporary paralysis.”